Semnan County

-Semnan County (شهرستان سمنان) is in Semnan Province, Iran.
+Semnan County (شهرستان سمنان) is in Semnan province, Iran.
 Its capital is the city of Semnan.

 History

-After the 2006 National Census, Mehdishahr District was separated from the county in the establishment of Mehdishahr County.
-After the 2011 census, Sorkheh District (Note: Renamed the Central District of Sorkheh County) was separated from the county to establish Sorkheh County.
+In 2007, Mehdishahr District was separated from the county in the establishment of Mehdishahr County.
+In 2012, Sorkheh District (Note: Renamed the Central District of Sorkheh County) was separated from the county to establish Sorkheh County and renamed the Central District in 2021.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 186,159 in 52,869 households.
+At the time of the 2006 National Census, the county's population was 186,159 in 52,869 households.
 The following census in 2011 counted 182,260 people in 53,107 households.
 The 2016 census measured the population of the county as 196,521 in 52,011 households.

 Administrative divisions

 Semnan County's population history and administrative structure over three consecutive censuses are shown in the following table.